Incident Response Plan

 - We have functioning, frequently used automation in place so that we can safely and reliably rollout changes to our application within minutes.

 - We typically deploy code to production once per week and have high confidence that we can get a security fix out quickly when required.

 - All of our services run in the cloud.
 CakeHR does not run our own routers, load balancers, DNS servers, or physical servers.

-- All of our services and data are hosted in AWS facilities in the Ireland and protected by AWS security, as described at https://www.heroku.com/policy/security.
-CakeHR services have been built with disaster recovery in mind.
+- All of our services and data are hosted in AWS facilities in the Ireland and protected by AWS security, as described at https://aws.amazon.com/security/.

-- Amazon does not disclose exact location of its data centers.
+- Amazon does not disclose the exact location of its data centres.
 As such, CakeHR builds on the physical security and environmental controls provided by AWS.
-See https://www.heroku.com/policy/security for details of AWS security infrastructure.
+See https://aws.amazon.com/security/ for details of AWS security infrastructure.